-The annual charges for board, light, etc., to Resident Students from Arts and Science registration day (including Sunday, September 22nd) until Dalhousie Convocation Day are as follows:

-T I Double Single Men's Residence . \$575 \$600 Women's Residence \$600 \$625 Students in residence must make a deposit of \$300.00 at the commencement of the first term, the balance l to be paid in February when the account is rende red.
+The annual charge for board, light, etc., to Resident Students from Arts and Science registration day (including Sunday, September 23rd) until Dalhousie Convocation Day is \$575.00 for double room, \$600.00 for single room.
+Students in residence must make a deposit of \$300.00 at the commencement of the first term, the balance of the bill to be paid in February when the account is rendered.